mstksg/inCode/copy/entries/monad-plus-2.md

 The first list represents the results of all of the possible succesful paths 5 could have taken to "traverse" the dreaded `halveOrDouble` landscape twice --- double-halve, or double-double.
 The second, 6 could have emerged succesful with halve-double, double-halve, or double-double.
-8 had the succesful paths it could have taken.
+For 8, all paths are succesful, incidentally.
+He better check his privilege.

 Let's look at this in the do notation form to offer some possible insight: